How to verify DNS propagation

 You don't have permission to view the spoiler content.
 Log in or register now.

-One of the disadvantages of this method is that it only serves to verify how a DNS record responds from a single location, that is, from your local network through your ISP, whether we use ping or dig.
+One disadvantage of this method is that it only serves to verify how a DNS record responds from a single location, that is, from your local network through your ISP, whether we use ping or dig.

 There are also several more automated ways to check how DNS propagation responds from different parts of the world.